Kapil706/AIForFireManagement/README.md

 Current MVP is for the demo purpose.
 According to the features described above, AIForFire has an opportunity to evolve with useful features.

 ### How we built it
-- The application is 100% on mBaaS - Firebase Auth, Firebase Storage, Firebase ML Kit, Firebase Firestore, Firebase Cloud Messaging, Firebase Cloud Functions
+- The application- Firebase Auth, Firebase Storage, Firebase ML Kit, Firebase Firestore, Firebase Cloud Messaging
 - Kotlin
 - MVP arch
 - Retrofit